 Phoenix Area Service

 The HVAC disconnect is the service shutoff near outdoor equipment.
-A loose, damaged, overheated, or failed disconnect can create no-start problems, electrical smells, breaker trips, or unsafe service conditions.
+A loose, damaged, overheated, fused, or failed disconnect can create outdoor AC unit no power calls, breaker trips, burning electrical smells, and unsafe service conditions.

 What an HVAC disconnect does

 The disconnect allows power to be shut off near the equipment for service and emergency shutdown.
-It is part of the high-voltage path feeding the outdoor unit or package equipment.
+It is part of the high-voltage circuit feeding the outdoor condenser or package unit.

-• Disconnect is loose, hot, damaged, or buzzing
+- Disconnect is loose, hot, damaged, melted, corroded, or buzzing

 Local service